selveszero/530_final_project/README.md

 Run Main.ipynb and follow the instructions for training models.

-## Evaluation and generate samples
+## To evaluation and generate samples

 To obtain the results in output.md, follow the instructions in Main.ipynb for sampling and evaluation.